jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

 That ensures that diagram code and text code are exchangeable and can be mutually used.

 < Merging should be a technique, not embedded in the language.
-When it’s about calling both procedures of the triangles, you have to shadow those procedures with a procedure that calls both. >
+When it’s about calling both procedures of the triangles, you might shadow those procedures with a procedure that calls both. >

 ### Other Ideas

 Conversion / Object Resolution,
 2009-05-12

 What if you have multiple possible conversion commands?
 One has to be selected for implicit conversion.
 This has to be disambiguated in that case, through object resolution or explicit conversion.
-You do not have to do with all the conversion commands in the world, just the ones out of modules you selected.
+You do not might do with all the conversion commands in the world, just the ones out of modules you selected.

 Implicit conversion is object resolution.